 What you will do:

-1. Refer to the Designer Checklists on p.
-41 & 42 in THE MAGIC GARMENT.
+1. Refer to the Designer Checklists on Regginet under “Resources” on the 130 Regginet page.
 Here are included a number of questions intended to get you thinking about the script as a whole and the characters individually.

-2. Using the checklists as a guide (and following any tangents that may arise) explore your assigned script.
-You may employ analysis tactics learned in other coursework (ie. Theater Lit, Acting, Text and Context etc.) to also guide your exploration.
+2. Using the prompts from the Checklists in #1 as well as analysis tactics learned in other coursework (ie. Theater Lit, Acting, Text and Context etc.) to also guide your exploration.
 Do not feel limited by the questions in your book.
 Focus on the text of your script as well as the context during which it was written.

 3. You are writing two distinct analysis sections.

 First, look the whole script as a theatrical piece of literature.
 Identify the MOOD/TONE, THEMES, and important MESSAGES contained between the lines of dialogue.
 Look for reoccuring images, symbolisim, and anything else that gets to the point of the work.
 Why is it relevent?
 What should the audience leave the theatre feeling and thinking?
 Consider the text as a whole.

 Second, focus on two major characters.
 Look at their journey through the text and find clues to who they are.
 Devote AT LEAST one page to each character.
 Try to describe them as if they were your best friend.
 What makes them tick?
 What are their motivations and intentions in the context of the work?
 What is their journey?